auto-deprecator/auto-deprecator/README.rst

 How does it work?
 -----------------

-We believe that deprecating a component in your library should work in the following ways
+The library provides the full cycle to deprecate a function in the following ways

 1. Alert the users the deprecation time
 #######################################